Travel with us on our small group tour to Algeria to get away from it all – including the tourists. So close to Europe, yet you feel a world away.

 You will explore the 6 bridges including the Roman Kantara Bridge.
 From here continue on to see the ruins of the Antonian Roman Aqueduct and the Great Mosque of Constantine.
 A visit to the Kasbah is a must as well as the 19th century Ottoman Palace of Ahmed Bey and Constantine’s Museum.
 (B,L,D)

-This morning you will fly to Bechar which lies on the northern reaches of the Sahara.
+Following breakfast, drive to Tiddis where you will visit the fascinating archeological site before pausing for lunch and continuing to the airport for your flight to Bechar which lies on the northern reaches of the Sahara.
 Béchar’s former European quarter contains a military station and has modern buildings, while the traditional quarter has covered, narrow streets.
 Surrounded by date-palm groves watered by the Wadi Béchar, the town is noted for its leatherwork and jewellery.
 (B)

 After breakfast, drive to Beni Abbes, exploring the dunes that surround the oasis.
 Visit the Sahara Museum and the typical clay fort of Charles de Foucauld who installed its first “brotherhood” in 1901 and is still occupied by monks of the order.
 In the oasis, you will also visit the old Ksar.
 (B)